Comadreja/js-for-gamedev/en/02-javascript/0203-modelo-de-ejecucion/index.md

 Modules are useful for isolating related functionality: types, functions, constants, configuration…

-Node _does have modules_ and, fortunately, there are **tools that simulate modules** like Node's on the browser.
+Node _does have modules_ and, luckily, there are **tools that simulate modules** like Node's on the browser.

 In Node, JavaScript files ending by `.js`are modules.
 Node allows us to expose or **export functionality** from a module, placing it within the object `module.exports`: